Vishruth23/Hacknite23-Team-Segmentation-Fault/README.md

 ### **Installation process:**
   -->Download the zip file of the project from the github repo and extract the file.

   -->Pre-requesites: Django,numpy,pandas,selenium,matplotlib.
-To install use "pip3 install <module name>"
+To install use "pip3 install 'module name'"

 ### **To Run the app:**
   -->Navigate to the Pyfiles/ipl_frontend folder and run "python3 manage.py runserver" in terminal